"Most illness is just stress from not living in harmony."- Bruce H. Lipton

-To be clear, not ALL stress is bad.
+To be clear, not all stress is bad.
 In many ways, stress can be good for us.
 It helps us stay alert and motivated, which is great for stress-inducing situations like sitting for an exam or having a job interview (although in both, too much stress can be debilitating).
-However, stress is mostly a physical response where the body switches to ‘flight or fight’ mode.
+However, stress is mostly a physical response where the body switches to "flight or fight" mode.
 We release various hormones and chemicals like adrenaline and cortisol to help the body prepare to act.
 This causes the blood to be diverted to the muscles and can shut down other bodily functions such as digestion.
-It’s also known as the caveman rush, because historically, this is the response that propelled us to either flee danger (flight) or step up and fight.
+It’s also known as the caveman rush because historically, this is the response that propelled us to either flee danger (flight) or step up and fight.

-These days, the flight or fight mode still serves us well as it helps us make snap decisions with little thought, such as jumping out of the way of a car who hasn’t seen a pedestrian crossing.
+These days, the flight or fight mode still serves us well as it helps us make snap decisions with little thought, such as jumping out of the way of a car that hasn’t seen a pedestrian crossing.

 The problem occurs when our body begins to respond to stress by putting us into fight/flight mode in situations where it shouldn’t.
-This can affect our concentration and focus, our energy levels and our mood and health.
+This can affect our concentration and focus, our energy levels, and our mood and health.
 When we feel stress over long periods of time, called chronic stress, it can be detrimental to our health.
 Longstanding high cortisol levels can lead to increased blood pressure and other health conditions.

 Anyone ever experience chronic stress like this?

 Of course!
-It's one of the sad realities of many modern lives with never-ending streams of information, requirements and demands.
+It's one of the sad realities of many modern lives with never-ending streams of information, requirements, and demands.

 In these cases, stress can be more harmful to the body than smoking!